kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-cline.md

 ---
-title: "Start to use Cursor"
+title: "Start to use Cursor and Cline"
 description: ""
 added: "May 27 2025"
 tags: [other]
+updatedDate: "Jun 1 2025"
 ---

-## Get Started
+## Cursor Get Started
 Migrate VS Code settings:
 1. `Cmd + Shift + P` and type Cursor Settings (or `Cmd + Shift + J` to open Cursor settings)
 2. Navigate to General > Account